 Oberlin College is a member college in the Managing Committee of the American School of Classical Studies in Athens (ASCSA), the premier American institution for the study of ancient and medieval Greek archaeology and culture in Greece.

-This means that our students are eligible to apply for the ASCSA’s famous 6-week summer program of Greek archaeology, or its 3-week summer institutes that focus on different topics each year.
+This means that our students are eligible to apply for the ASCSA’s famous six-week summer program of Greek archaeology, or its three-week summer institutes that focus on different topics each year.
 Our students also are eligible to apply to use the Blegen Library, the finest library for classical archaeology and literature in Greece.